Inirit/Chatango.Net/README.md

 **This project is not complete.** It's largely driven by my own use for a chatbot as well as a learning opportunity.

+Please open an issue for any questions or concerns.

 ## FAQ

 Q: Why?